-The ASC 842 changes haven’t just changed how leases are handled in books, but also the tax implications that come along with it.
+The FASB ASC 842 Lease Accounting changes, which became effective at the end of 2021 for all reporting periods after December 15th 2021, haven’t just changed how leases are handled in books, but also the tax implications that may come along with it.

-There are seven key areas where lease accounting tax implications will take effect.
+There are seven key areas where lease accounting tax implications are impacted.
 Here, we’ll discuss those seven areas in detail to give you an overview of what’s going on.

 Tax Implications of ASC 842 Changes

 This goes without saying that while there are some areas that won’t require as many changes, others may require definite changes.
 The lease accounting structure needs to be revisited in terms of tax accounting because of the potential change in:

 - Characterization of leases

 - Timing of income

 - Lease acquisition costs (general treatments and borrowing costs)

 According to the changes in ASC 842, operating leases should now be recorded as right-of-use (ROU) assets, and will host a corresponding lease liability as well.
 This will result in book-to-tax items requiring reconciliation from book keepers, specifically having to revisit the new deferred tax liabilities (DTL) and deferred tax assets (DTA).

 This is a temporary change and will reverse over the lease’s life.